wr0ng/borderlands-tools/README.md

 This is how you'll use it if you're playing over a backtrack and/or recording your session.

 1. Click the BorderlandsLauncher icon.
+2. *Optional.* Do this QjackCtl quirk workaround.
+  * For me, QjackCtl loads the default patchbay correctly, but it only connects one channel of Borderlands to Rakarrack.
+  * To fix: switch to the QjackCtl window, click `Patchbay`, and then click `Activate`.
+Now both channels should be connected.
-2. Get Audacity rolling.
+3. Get Audacity rolling.
   * Switch to the Audacity window.
 (To un-maximize Borderlands press `o`.)
   * To configure Audacity, set audio host to JACK, output device to system, and input device to rakarrack.
 Don't know where to change these settings?
 See below.
   * Open or import your backtrack if you desire.
   * Click record.
 This will also start playback.
-3. Switch back to the Borderlands window (and press `o` to maximize it again if necessary).
+4. Switch back to the Borderlands window (and press `o` to maximize it again if necessary).
-4. Start playing!
+5. Start playing!

 ![Configuring audacity][audacity]